June 3, 2020

 Some have tested positive for COVID-19 after recovering.
 What does that mean?

 There is no conclusive evidence that people can become re-infected with COVID-19.
 But researchers are following thousands of patients to be sure.

 Read in NBC News: https://urldefense.proofpoint.com/v2/url?u=https-3A__apple.news_APBfcck1XSD-2Dm8nCrc4-2DP5w&d=DwIGaQ&c=gvTrvVRKKFToocA49JzvN15NyFJ-Q4li1d1cSaW7yf8&r=sbxaJARH22COdtAIWYqMb2HBeGY3l19O0GnNhDwS_zk&m=g8yonrvgNFGJQX_mHdsXk8m6BHKPSthA1RJWaDB3-l4&s=nf8VFkltLf8qyb4xzAvHjp0znelGoCgw_8YFO8Rb8m0&e=

-Update on Seven Hills ASPiRE!
-Program Closures in Massachusetts
+Concerning COVID-19 and Seven Hills ASPiRE!
+Program Closures

 Returning to Work MA Employer Poster